CAE Reading and Use of English Practice Test 10 Printable and PDF version

 38 A. In the first sentences of both Paragraph A and C their authors agree that it is very difficult to predict and identify the potential value of a work of art.

 39 D. Last sentence of Paragraph B states that the works of art can distort the perception of history, giving events of the past more importance than they actually deserve.
-The second half of Paragraph D is dedicated to importance of art in preserving the history and helping to understand the period it was made in.
+The second half of Paragraph D is dedicated to the importance of art in preserving the history and helping to understand the period it was made in.

 40 C. Only the author of Paragraph C doubts the lasting artistic value of the works of the past.